Chat with us, powered by LiveChat

 Subject Aim:

-Students gain comprehensive understanding of building and design techniques in sustainable development for urban communities.
-Students examine sustainable practice and principles from a global perspective with the core focus on the property sector.
+This subject provides students with a comprehensive understanding of building and design techniques relevant to sustainable development in urban settings.
+It explores sustainable practice and principles on a global scale, focusing on their implementation within the property industry.

-Students build on their knowledge of urban sustainable practice, advanced building materials, new construction techniques and factors for complex development planning that examines buildings as a series of interconnected systems and components.
+Students will enhance their knowledge of urban sustainable practices, innovative building materials, contemporary construction methods, and the intricacies of complex development planning, viewing buildings as interconnected systems and components.

-Students apply their knowledge and skills of planning principles, design and construction, of complex development through project-based learning.
+Through project-based learning, students utilise their knowledge and skills in planning principles, design and construction to navigate complex development scenarios.

 Learning Outcomes:

-a) Examine the use of emerging technologies in sustainable design, building construction and retrofits of existing buildings in sustainable urban development.
+a) Analyse the use of innovative technologies in sustainable design, construction of new buildings, and retrofitting of existing building structures in advancing sustainable urban development

-b) Evaluate the complex relationships between sustainability, construction, materials, resource consumption, at the building and project level.
+b) Evaluate the complex relationships between sustainability, construction practices, material usages, resource consumption within the context of individual buildings and projects.

-f) Critically reflect on new directions, risks and challenges in urban and land development for future cities.
+d) Critically reflect on new directions, risks and challenges in urban and land development for in the context of future cities.

 Student Assessment: